OxalisCommunity/oxalis/doc/installation.md

        export OXALIS_HOME=~/.oxalis
        ```

-5. See the [Oxalis keystore guide](/doc/keystore.adoc) for details on how to crete your keystore.
-Your certificate is validated towards the proper certificate chain during startup.
-Please not Oxalis is expected to not start when non-PEPPOL or expired certificates are provided.
+4. See the [Oxalis keystore guide](/doc/keystore.adoc) for details on how to crete your keystore.
+During the startup, your certificate validated towards the proper certificate chain.
+Please note that Oxalis will not work non-PEPPOL or expired certificates.

-6. Create the file `oxalis.conf`.
+5. Create the file `oxalis.conf`.
 Here is an example of how it might look:

    ```
     oxalis.keystore {